Ngilgi Cave: Naming

-It was originally named for the nearby town of Yallingup but later renamed to acknowledge the cave's part in Australian Aboriginal mythology.
+It was originally named for the nearby town of Yallingup but renamed in 2000 to acknowledge the cave's part in Australian Aboriginal mythology.
 Ngilgi (pronounced Neelgee) was a good spirit who triumphed in battle against an evil spirit Wolgine.

 The story is part of the heritage of the Wardandi people who are the custodians of the caves in the area.